|Nutrition Facts (per serving)|

-Place a steaming basket or foil-lined trivet on top of the pork chops; add the potatoes and gently toss them with the remaining black pepper and garlic powder along with the rosemary, thyme, chives (if using), and 1/2 teaspoon of the kosher salt.
+Place a steaming basket or foil-lined trivet on top of the pork chops; add the potatoes and gently toss them with the remaining black pepper and garlic powder along with the rosemary, thyme, chives (if using), and remaining 1/2 teaspoon of the kosher salt.

 Secure the Instant Pot lid and make sure the valve is in the sealing position.
 Choose pressure cook or manual (high pressure) and set the timer for 5 minutes.
 When the time is up, let the pressure come down naturally for 10 minutes and then move the valve to the venting position to release the remaining pressure.

 Remove the potatoes and chops to a warm platter.

 If desired, make a sauce from the remaining liquid.
+Select the sauté setting.
 Combine the cornstarch with 2 tablespoons of cold water and stir until smooth.
 Gradually add the cornstarch slurry to the simmering liquids and continue to cook, stirring, until thickened.